Pranas Talzūnas

-Pranas Talzūnas (born as Frank Konstant Talzunas; May 23, 1913 in Chicago – 1984) was a Lithuanian American basketball player.
-He won a gold medal with the Lithuania national basketball team during the EuroBasket 1937, held in Riga.
+Pranas Konstantinas Talzūnas (born as Frank Konstant Talzunas; May 23, 1913 in Chicago – 1984) was a Lithuanian American basketball player.

+Biography

+Talzūnas won a gold medal with the Lithuania men's national basketball team during the EuroBasket 1937, held in Riga.
 Pranas was named MVP of EuroBasket 1937 and is regarded as the first player to use the hook shot.
 Talzūnas attitude toward the game, the matches and the representing of the nation seriousness are perfectly described by his words after the successful competition ending: "I confess that going to Riga I had no clue what to thought: whenever we will win or not.
 I didn't knew how our upcoming opponents plays. <...> We won deservedly, however <...> it wasn't easy. <...> The concern of the upcoming battles for me and for Feliksas Kriaučiūnas didn't let us to sleep for any single night. <...> We were considering the victories possibilities for hours and still doubted it.
 Now everything is over.
 For me the heaviest stone just fall from the chest".